salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 > Example of matrix multiplication between a column and a row vector.
 Each column of the resulting matrix is computed by multiplying vector $\mathbf{u}$ with a scalar element of the row vector.
 ![](/assets/matmul_cpu/outer_product.png){:style="display:block; margin-left:auto; margin-right:auto"}

-Overall we fetched $(m_R + n_R)K + m_R n_R \approx (m_R + n_R)K$  elements into registers.
+Overall we fetched $(m_R + n_R)K + m_R n_R \approx (m_R + n_R)K$  elements into the registers.
 Compared to the naive strategy, we reduced the number by a factor of

 $$\frac{2m_Rn_RK}{(m_R + n_R)K} = \frac{2m_Rn_R}{m_R + n_R}$$

 The factor is maximized when both $m_R$, $n_R$ are large and $m_R = n_R$.
 The values $m_R$ and $n_R$ are usually limited by the available memory in the registers.

 Now, let's explore how a rank-1 update can be implemented using SIMD instructions.
 Each rank-1 update is a matrix multiplication between a column of $\bar{A}$ and a row of $\bar{B}$.
-Note how individual column of $\bar{C}$ is updated via scalar-vector multiplication between a column of $\bar{A}$ and a corresponding scalar element of a row of $\bar{B}$.
-Thanks to the FMA extension, the update + scalar-vector multiplication can be efficiently calculated via a fused multiply-add instruction.
+Note how single column of $\bar{C}$ is updated via scalar-vector multiplication between a column of $\bar{A}$ and corresponding scalar element of a row of $\bar{B}$.
+Thanks to the FMA extension, the update + scalar-vector multiplication can be efficiently calculated via the fused multiply-add instruction.
 Before executing the FMA instruction, we only need to broadcast the scalar element of the row of $\bar{B}$ to a vector and load it into a YMM register.
 The parameter $m_R$ determines how many elements are stored in column vectors of $\bar{C}, \bar{A}$ and how many YMM registers we need for this.
 Since each YMM register can store up to 8 floats, we assume that $m_R$ is a multiple of 8 (8, 16, 24, 32...) and the elements in column vectors are packed into blocks of size 8.
 Then the number of YMM registers required to store the column vectors can be calculated as $m_R$ / 8.
 Note that we don't need additional YMM registers for the broadcasted column vector of $\bar{B}$ since the same 8-float vector (YMM Register) can be reused to update all 8-float blocks of the column vector of $\bar{C}$.

 ![](/assets/matmul_cpu/kernel_registers.png){:width="80%" style="display:block; margin-left:auto; margin-right:auto"}